 Cirque du Soleil files for bankruptcy protection as COVID-19 cancels shows

-June 29 (Reuters) - Cirque du Soleil Entertainment Group said on Monday it has filed for protection from creditors under the Companies' Creditors Arrangement Act (CCAA) as the COVID-19 pandemic forced the famed circus to cancel shows and lay off its artistes.
+June 29 (Reuters) - Canada's Cirque du Soleil Entertainment Group filed for bankruptcy protection on Monday as the COVID-19 pandemic forced the famed circus operator to cancel shows and lay off its artistes.

+The Montreal-based entertainment company, which runs six shows in Las Vegas, has struggled to keep its business running amid coronavirus restrictions that started in March, forcing it to lay off about 95% of its workforce and temporarily suspend its shows.

+"With zero revenue since the forced closure of all of our shows due to COVID-19, the management had to act decisively to protect the company's future," Chief Executive Officer Daniel Lamarre said.

-The Canadian entertainment company said it has entered a "stalking horse" agreement with its existing shareholders including TPG Capital TPG.UL , Fosun International Ltd 0656.HK, and Caisse de depot et placement du Québec, under which the group will take over Cirque's liabilities and invest $300 million.
+The company has signed an agreement with its existing investors private equity fund TPG Capital, China's Fosun International Ltd 0656.HK, and Canadian pension fund Caisse de depot et placement du Québec under which the group will take over Cirque's liabilities and invest $300 million to support a restart.

 As part of the investment, government body Investissement Québec will provide $200 million in debt financing.

-The company in March laid off more than 4,000 people, or 95% of its workforce, and temporarily suspended its shows in Las Vegas, one of its prominent areas.

-The CCAA is a Canadian Federal Act that allows large corporations to restructure their finances and avoid bankruptcy, while allowing creditors to receive some form of payment for amounts owed to them.
+TPG, Fosun and the Canadian pension fund, which have held a majority stake in the entertainment company since 2015, will also be responsible for a $15 million employee fund to provide financial assistance to laid-off employees.

-Cirque's CCAA application will be heard on Tuesday by the Superior Court of Quebec.
+Cirque said it will seek protection under the Companies’ Creditors Arrangement Act (CCAA), and its application will be heard on Tuesday by the Superior Court of Quebec.
+It will also seek its immediate provisional recognition in the United States under Chapter 15.

+The company also said the artists and show staff of resident shows in Las Vegas and Orlando, which are expected to resume before the rest of its shows, would not be impacted by the lay offs.

 ((Nivedita.Balu@thomsonreuters.com; within U.S. +1 646 223 8780; outside U.S. +91 80 6749 4822/ Twitter: @niveditabalu;))